leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

     :align: center
     :height: 50px

-Disclaimer: The views, information, or opinions expressed in this tutorial are solely those of the author and do not necessarily represent those of University of Miami, University of Miami - Institute for Data Science and Computing (IDSC), and its employees.
+Disclaimer: The views, information, or opinions expressed in this tutorial are solely those of the author and do not necessarily represent those of University of Miami, University of Miami - Institute for Data Science and Computing (IDSC), and its employees (see oficial documentation at https://acs-docs.readthedocs.io/index.html).

 Let's log into your HPC system and get started.